daydev/okeyee/README.md

 ## Description

-This Keyboard Actions library will allow you to register listeners for (almost) arbitrary key presses and key combinations without need for ugly ifs with magic constants like
+This library will allow you to register listeners for (almost) arbitrary key presses and key combinations without need for ugly ifs with magic constants like
 ```dart
 if (event.keyCode == 13) { //Enter
   //do stuff